First face-off: Azure Durable Functions

 [FunctionName("OrchestrationFunction")]

-public static async Task OrchestrationStart(
+public static async Task<string> OrchestrationStart(

 [OrchestrationTrigger] IDurableOrchestrationContext context, ILogger logger)